What is Data Integration?

 Cost Savings

 Cost savings are an undeniable benefit of data integration.
 The initial investment in data integration technologies is outweighed by the long-term savings and increased profitability it leads to.
-Not only that, but data integration also streamlines processes, reducing duplication of efforts and errors caused by disparate data sources.
+Data integration streamlines processes, reducing duplication of efforts and errors caused by disparate data sources.
 This way, your organization will be better positioned to allocate and use its resources efficiently, resulting in lower operational expenses.

 For example, a retail company not only gains real-time visibility into its inventory by integrating its sales data into a single database but also reduces inventory carrying costs.